Simply copy and paste the following command line in your terminal to create your first Strapi project.

-The purpose of Buffet.js - an all-you-can-eat component library - is to give the community a faster, easier and better way to develop both their private and public plugins and also, to allow us to set up a stronger design system that can be easily updated.
+The purpose of Buffet.js - an all-you-can-eat component library - is to give the community a faster, easier, and better way to develop both their private and public plugins and also to allow us to set up a more robust design system that can be easily updated.

-If you want to give it a try, here’s how to.
+If you want to try it, here’s how to.

-We design Strapi as a single application where each feature (plugin) is completely independent of one another.
-They can communicate with each other but the main idea is to keep them all independent.
+We design Strapi as a single application where each feature (plugin) is entirely independent.
+They can communicate with each other, but the main idea is to keep them all independent.

 Since your project’s administration is a “simple” React application that encapsulates smaller ones located in completely different packages, its structure is not monolithic.
 We needed a global package containing all the components needed for the plugins’ interface to have a consistent design system.